Infant & Toddler Classes

-Caterpillars teachers focus on so many developmental milestones from
+Caterpillars teachers focus on many developmental milestones from

 gross motor skills to oral language development.
 Our teachers are active bodies

-who know that being on the floor playing, modeling for, and speaking with children are excellent approaches to early education.
+who know that being on the floor playing, modeling, and speaking with children are best practice in early education.
 Our classrooms offer sensory exploration, gross motor equipment, music, hands-on art projects and more.